-Papers submitted to this special track should focus on a single paper or a set of papers from a single author or group.
-Papers will be reviewed for relevance to the HRI community, and should address a subset of the following issues:
+Papers submitted to this special track should focus on a single paper or a set of papers from a single author or authoring group.
+Papers will be reviewed for relevance to the HRI community and should address a subset of the following issues:

 * What are the key ideas from the papers that are important to HRI today?

-* Why are these ideas relevant to HRI today?
+* Why are these ideas relevant to current HRI research?